Acceptance to Hondros College of Nursing is based on the following general requirements:

-Upon successful completion of four (4) quarters (44 weeks) of the Practical Nursing curriculum, and meeting all graduation requirements, the graduate will be awarded a diploma and be certified to the Indiana Board of Nursing, which will determine the student’s eligibility to sit for the National Council Licensure Examination for Practical Nurses (NCLEX®-PN).
+Upon successful completion of one (1) two-week module and four (4) eleven-week quarters (46 weeks) of the Practical Nursing curriculum, and meeting all graduation requirements, the graduate will be awarded a diploma and be certified to the Michigan Board of Nursing, which will determine the student’s eligibility to sit for the National Council Licensure Examination for Practical Nurses (NCLEX®-PN).
 Within the scope of practice for the licensed practical nurse, and at the direction of a licensed physician, dentist, podiatrist, optometrist, chiropractor or registered nurse, the graduate will meet the client’s needs by fulfilling the following program outcomes:

 1. Provide safe, quality, evidence-based, patient-centered nursing care to diverse patients across the lifespan in a variety of structured healthcare settings within the scope of practice of the Practical Nurse.

 - Collect data related to physical, behavioral, psychological, and spiritual aspects of health and illness parameters in patients experiencing common health problems, using developmentally and culturally appropriate approaches.

 - Work with the Registered Nurse or other healthcare provider to identify patient needs based on the data collected.

 - Contribute to a patient-centered plan of care based on knowledge of evidence and patient information/preferences to meet individual patient needs.

 - Provide patient-centered care focusing on restoration, promotion, and maintenance of physical and mental health.

 - Incorporate factors that create a culture of safety when providing patient care.

 - Provide patient teaching that reflects developmental stage, age, culture, spirituality, patient preferences, and health literacy considerations.